 He is nothing less than captain of the national soccer team, goalkeeper Gianluigi Buffon.

 “Gigi” Buffon, who plays at Juventus, is one of the greatest goalies in the world, and certainly gives the impression of being a “persona per bene,” a very decent human being.
-But there’s the rub, and that’s why Buffon could pose as the poster-boy for all that’s wrong with this country: good, decent people who lack basic honesty.
+But there’s the rub, and that’s why Buffon could pose as the poster-boy for all that’s wrong with this country: It is full of seemingly good, decent people who lack basic honesty.

-At first glance, Buffon’s blunder may not seem earthshaking.
-In Italy, soccer is not a matter of life and death.
-As the saying goes, "it’s much more important than that."
-It happened during one of the most crucial matches of the season.
+At first glance, Buffon’s blunder may not seem earthshaking, although in Italy soccer is not a matter of life and death, as the saying goes, it’s much more important than that.

 Italian tax police have begun going after the owners of big luxury cars who – according to their tax records – have the income of paupers.
 Something is drastically wrong.
 And it’s not just taxes.